 The next step in the development process is to compile this specification in order to generate the corresponding implementation.
 Note that the generated product is fully functional and does no longer involve manual programming.
 Consequently if the producer decides a few hours before broadcasting that the software should be changed, he can easily change the specification and recompile it.
-For example changing the order in which questions are asked from random to sequential can be easily done.
-So instead of having to contact the IT-department and file a change request, the media producer now has the autonomy and flexibility of adapting the "software" himself.
+For example changing the order in which questions are asked from random to sequential can be easily done by replacing one line in the flow ("questions: 3, random order" becomes "questions: 3, sequential order (Q1 Q3 Q2)").
+So instead of having to contact the IT-department and file a change request, the media producer now has the autonomy and flexibility of adapting the software.

-Of course this was the case because the original domain analysis of the Quiz-IMSGS anticipated this kind of change.
-Hence they had already created the necessary DSL language constructs.
-It is clear that a certain point in time, the producer's needs will no longer match the capacities of the Quiz-IMSGS.
+Of course this was the case because the people that did the domain analysis for the Quiz-IMSGS anticipated this kind of change.
+Hence they had already created the necessary DSL language constructs (random order, sequential order), as well as the necessary generators responsible for generating the corresponding code.
+It is clear however that a certain point in time, the producer's needs will no longer be satisfied by the capacities of the Quiz-IMSGS.
+This is not necessarily a result of a lack of expressiveness of the DSL.
+It could also be that the generators or framework components require updating.
+We will focus on how we approach the evolution of such an IMSGS in the next section.